Miker48/Expense-project/README.md

       >create database spending
       >CREATE USER 'grafanaReader' IDENTIFIED BY 'mypassword';
       >GRANT SELECT ON spending.* TO 'grafanaReader';

+ 1.4 download the sample-data

- 1.4 create table and load sample data
+ 1.5 create table and load sample data

     mysql -uroot -pxxxxx spending <<EOF
     create table if not exists bill ( Year char(4) NOT NULL, Month char(3) NOT NULL, Name       varchar(25) NOT NULL, Amount float(10,2) NOT NULL, Paid varchar(3) NOT NULL, PRIMARY KEY (Year, Month, Name));